dcoales/Thortiq/docs/thortiq_spec.md

 ### 2.9 Quick Note
 If the user clicks Alt-n then a popup will appear where the user can type a quick note.
 When the user hits save the note will be created as the first child of the Inbox node.

-If no node has been set as the Inbox node then when the user clicks Alt-n a popup will appear telling the user to first nominate a node as the inbox node and explaining how
+If no node has been set as the Inbox node then the note will be created as a new root node.
 ## 3. Cross device synchronisation
 I have set up an AWS lightsail server, fronted by Caddy, to host the web app and websocket synchronisation server.